ghchinoy/media_browser_app/README.md

     *   Defaults to the system's current light or dark theme on startup.
     *   Includes a toggle button in the app bar to manually switch between light and dark modes for the current session.
 *   **Live Directory Watching:** Automatically updates the displayed media files and the folder hierarchy in the sidebar if changes (additions, deletions, modifications) occur within the selected directory.
+*   **Performant UI:**
+    *   Uses skeleton loaders (shimmer effect) for a better loading experience when scanning a directory.
+    *   Lazy loads media files to efficiently handle large directories.

+## Performance

+The application has been optimized for performance in several ways:

+*   **Background File Processing:** File scanning and image data loading are performed in a background isolate to keep the UI responsive.
+*   **Image Caching:** Image thumbnails are cached in memory to improve scrolling performance.
+*   **Lazy Loading:** Media files are lazy-loaded to efficiently handle large directories.

+## Known Issues

+*   **Video Thumbnails on macOS:** The `video_thumbnail` plugin may not be automatically registered on macOS, leading to a `MissingPluginException`.
+If you encounter this issue, you may need to manually register the plugin in `macos/Flutter/GeneratedPluginRegistrant.swift`.

 ## Flutter Version